nixusach/Complete-Cybersecurity-Homelab/README.md

    To monitor my network, I implemented Snort IDS with its default rules to detect attacks on the DVWA web server.
 Additionally, I created custom rules to identify undetected threats.
 To complete the SIEM solution, I integrated Snort with Splunk, enabling centralized event visualization, advanced searching, correlation, and alerting.
 This setup helps me quickly identify and respond to attacks targeting my web server.

 ### 8. **Malware Analysis Lab**
    Recognizing malware as a significant threat, I created an isolated environment for malware analysis using Flare VM and REMnux.
-This lab enables me to conduct both static and dynamic analysis of malware samples, including executable and PDF files, in a secure environment.
+This lab enabled me to perform static analysis on two malware samples: an executable file and a PDF file, in a secure environment.
 These skills are invaluable for professional cybersecurity roles and personal awareness of malware threats.

 ---